SOFIA/HAWC+ Far-Infrared Polarimetric Large-Area CMZ Exploration (FIREPLACE) Survey III: Full Survey Data Set: The Polarimetric CMZ at 214

-At the highest total intensities ($I_{214}>$30,000 MJy sr$\rm^{-1}$) the number of polarization angles obtained is more sparse.
-This total intensity regime corresponds to the brightest molecular clouds in the CMZ, including Sgr B2, Sgr C, and the Brick.
-The fractional polarizations are generally $\rm<$5\% in this regime.
-This high total intensity regime is demarcated at its lower bound by the upper horizontal dashed line in Figure \ref{fig:pol_vec_pix}.
+At the highest total intensities ($I_{214}\geq$30,000 MJy sr$\rm^{-1}$, demarcated by the upper horizontal dashed line in Figure \ref{fig:pol_vec_pix}) the number of polarization angles obtained is more sparse.
+The polarizations are generally $\rm<$5\% in this regime.
 The generally lower polarization percentages in these denser regions relative to the percentages in the fainter cloud peripheries agrees with previous polarimetric results for CMZ molecular clouds (e.g. \citealt{Chuss2003a,Chuss2003b,Pillai2015,Lu2023}; \citetalias{Butterfield2023}).

-The large number of individual lines of sight in Figure \ref{fig:pol_vec_pix} ($\rm\sim$65,000 Nyquist-sampled pseudovectors) makes it difficult to assess whether there are any preferential polarization angle orientations in the CMZ.
+The large number of individual lines-of-sight in Figure \ref{fig:pol_vec_pix} ($\rm\sim$64,000 Nyquist-sampled pseudovectors) makes it difficult to assess whether there are any preferential polarization angle orientations in the CMZ.
 To obtain better insight into CMZ-wide polarization angle trends we sort the individual polarization angles shown in Figure \ref{fig:pol_vec_pix} into 10\degree\ bins.
 The histogram representation of the binned polarization angles is shown in Figure \ref{fig:Hist} (similar to what is done in \citetalias{Butterfield2023}).
-In these histograms, an angle of 0\degree\ indicates a magnetic field that is aligned with the Galactic plane, with an angle of $\rm\pm$90\degree\ indicating a magnetic field that is oriented perpendicular to the Galactic plane.
+In these histograms, a polarization angle of 0\degree\ indicates a magnetic field that is aligned with the Galactic plane, with an angle of $\rm\pm$90\degree\ indicating a magnetic field that is oriented perpendicular to the Galactic plane.

 The top row of Figure \ref{fig:Hist} reveals the polarization angle distribution for all polarization pseudovectors from the CMZ (corresponding to the entire polarization angle distribution shown in Figure \ref{fig:pol_vec_pix}).
 The remaining rows reveal the polarization angle distributions for the different total intensity regimes marked in Figure \ref{fig:pol_vec_pix}.